• Art Magazine

 Photo by Mabg1989, CC BY-SA 4.0, via Wikimedia Commons

 The logo consists of a bald eagle surrounded by stars.
-Next to the olive branch, it holds a baseball bat, and in its beak is a banner bearing the well-known words "Hey Ho Let's Go" .
+Next to the olive branch, it holds a baseball bat, and in its beak is a banner with the well-known words "Hey Ho Let's Go" .

 Fun fact: For many years, their main source of income was T-shirts with the Ramones logo.
 In total, they sold more shirts than albums.